St Andrew's Church, Chippenham

-St Andrew's Church, in Chippenham, Wiltshire, England, is a Church of England parish church.
+St Andrew's Church of England parish church in Chippenham, Wiltshire, England, is an Inclusive, Fairtrade and Eco Church, committed to showing God's love through welcome, service and inclusivity.
 It is one of four Anglican parish churches in the town, and serves the south and east of Chippenham.
-The church is situated in the Market Place, beside the town centre, and is Grade II* listed.
+The church is situated next to the Market Place within the historic town centre, and is Grade II* listed.